Maryam095/Sample-Superstore/README.md

   - Orders shipped to top 10 states .... and many more
  ### Results/Findings
    The analysis results are summarized as follows;
-  - Total transactions over the period of time amounts to 5009
+  - Total transactions over the period amounts to 5,009
   - Total sales over the period amounts to $2,297,200.86
   - The top 10 states are;California,Newyork,Texas,Washington,Pennsylvana,Florida,Illinois,Ohio,Michigan,Virginia.
   - The bottom 10 states are;North dakota,West virginia,Maine,South dakota,Wyoming,District of columbia,Kansas,Idaho,Iowa,New mexico.
-  - Orders are shipped to top 10 ststes based on their shipmode (First class, Sameday, Second class, Standard class).
+  - Orders are shipped to top 10 states based on their shipmode (First class, Sameday, Second class, Standard class).
  ## Recommendations
    Based on the analysis, The following are recommended;
-   1. Concentrate marketing activities on sections and districts that are delivering hihger performance.
+   1. Concentrate marketing activities on sections and regions that are delivering higher performance.
    2. Utilize more marketing strategies for high profit or best selling products.
    3. Optimize the process of supply chains to cut costs and speed up delivery.
    4. Predictive analysis can be used for forecasting demand and the inventory levels will be updated accordingly.